DykemaBill/pythonoracle/README.md

 # Description

-- Simple Python applications to show how to write to and read from Oracle.
+- Simple Python applications to show how to write to and read from Oracle
-- Jupyter Notebooks to read/write from Excel/CSV/Oracle.
+- Jupyter Notebooks showing how to read/write from Excel/CSV/Oracle

 # Components
 - ## [pythonoracle](https://github.com/DykemaBill/pythonoracle/blob/main/pythonoracle.py) :hammer_and_wrench: